 Secretary – Dr. Shane Y. Williamson (‘14)

 Dr. Shane Y. Williamson (‘14) is the Associate Vice President of Student Life & Diversity/Dean of Students at Lindenwood University.
 She started working at Lindenwood University in 2007 as the Dean of First Year Programs.
-Dr. Williamson is also an Associate Professor in the School of Education.
+Dr. Williamson is also an Associate Professor in the College of Education and Human Services.
 She earned her BSBA in Marketing from Shippensburg University (1995), Masters in Counseling/Higher Education from Shippensburg University (1997), doctorate of education in Social and Philosophical Foundations in Education from Rutgers, The State University of New Jersey (2007), and MBA from Lindenwood University (2014).
 Dr. Williamson was a former advisor to the Black Student Union.
 She was appointed to the O’Fallon YMCA’s Board of Directors in 2015.